avnet-iotconnect/iotc-freertos-stm32-u5-ml-demo/README.md

 locally with pre-generated AI model files.
 The pre-generated model files are subject to the [ST SLA0044](models/LICENSE.pdf) license.

+The sounds recognized by this version are:
+Speech, Crying_and_sobbing, Glass, Gunshot_and_gunfire, Knock.

+Telemetry also has a **confidence** report number value along with **class**.
+The confidence number is a percentage ranging from 0 to 100.
+In reality, numbers lower than 30 or so will not be reported, as it is more likely that the model will be more confident in the "other" detection.
+Telemetry will be reported only when there are sounds.
+If class="other" is reported it means that it detected a sound, but nothing is recognized.

 # Instructions

 * If you wish to try the project out on your board, see the [Quickstart Guide](QUICKSTART.md).